 What Is High Raw Vegan?

 You might have heard about the raw vegan diet.
-A raw vegan diet is a type of plant-based diet that emphasizes consuming raw, unprocessed, and uncooked foods that consist of fruits, vegetables, nuts, seeds, and sprouted grains.
-This diet is believed to consume natural enzymes and nutrients that might get lost during cooking and processing.
+A raw vegan diet emphasizes consuming raw, unprocessed, and uncooked foods.
+These include fruits, vegetables, nuts, seeds, and sprouted grains.
+Proponents believe this diet preserves natural enzymes and nutrients that cooking and processing can destroy.

 High Raw Vegan is a dietary practice that embraces this raw foodism.
 It means eating mostly unprocessed, plant-based foods that are either completely raw or heated at very low temperatures (usually below 118°F or 48°C).
 The percentage of raw foods in the diet may vary, but it is generally above 50% or 75% on average.
 Some people may choose to follow this diet for ethical, environmental, or health reasons.